 3. Project 8.5 (High Resolution Airborne Spectrometry).
 In addition to the objectives previously stated, this project attempted measurements of the atmospheric transmission of thermal radiation near shot time over the paths from devices to the aircraft.
-Statistical runs planned for the using an airborne light source were dropped, since no spectrometer data were obtained.
-For , the light source failed to operate at zero time; The light source malfunctioned during an interference test on for the light functioned well, D-2 night and was evacuated on D-1; for and good data were obtained; for the aircraft was forced to abort Processes of the late hour at due to engine trouble; and for the which the detonation took place, the transmissometer was saturated by sunlight.
+Statistical runs planned for the using an airborne light source were dropped, since no spectrometer data The light source failed to operate at zero time; were obtained.
+For for the light source malfunctioned during an interference test on D-2 night and was evacuated on D-1; for the light functioned well, and good data were obtained; for the aircraft was forced to abort due to engine trouble; and for the the because of the late hour at which the detonation took place, the transmissometer was saturated by sunlight.
 A small number of statistical runs were made on the premise that the atmospheric transmission over the paths of interest might be relatively constant.
 Reduction of the data accumulated on these runs will be accomplished after return to the laboratory, where the instrument will be calibrated.
 A preliminary examination of the amplitudes received under nocloud conditions indicates that atmospheric transmission under these conditions was relatively constant.